Bot-Campus-AI/build-n8n-agents-30-days/Day 3/Lesson 2/Task 2/http-get-Requesst.md

 ## Goal

-Build a simple workflow that makes a **GET** request to a public API and presents a clean, readable result.
+Build a simple workflow that makes a **GET** request to a public API

 Workflow overview:
 ```